jiiihpeeh/arm64digistumpunofficialbuild/README.md

 # arm64digistumpunofficialbuild
-Unofficial build for Digistump for 64 bit arm compiled on raspbian containing micronucleus and launcher
+Unofficial Digistump build  for 64 bit arm compiled on raspbian containing the micronucleus and a launcher

 JSON for boards manager: